1. Required Class Attendance

 3. Instructor’s Rule

 An instructor may establish more restrictive class attendance policies than set forth in the General Rule, if the students are notified in writing (for example, in the course syllabus) during the first week of classes.
 A student who is present but unprepared for class may be marked as absent if the instructor adopts this policy in writing during the first week of the semester.
 The student found to be absent because the student is unprepared shall be so advised by the instructor during or immediately after the class in question.

 Students must keep track of their absences.
-The School is under no obligation to notify students when their absences exceed the limits noted above.
+The School is under no obligation to keep track of students’ absences or to warn students when their absences reach a certain point.

 Any student who misses more classes than allowed by the above formula or an instructor’s particular policies shall not be permitted to take the final examination or submit additional work.
-A student who misses more than the allowed number of classes in a course will not be permitted to sit for the examination or attempt the graded assignments, and a grade of “WA” shall be given, if the student has a passing grade.
+A grade of “WA” [withdrawn for absences] shall be given if the student has a passing grade.
 If a student has a failing grade at the time the student is withdrawn, a grade of “WF” shall be given.
 In the case of extraordinary circumstances, a student shall be allowed to withdraw and receive a grade of “W.”

 In extraordinary circumstances, a student who receives a sanction for excessive absences may petition the Associate Dean for Academic Affairs for relief.
-Upon proof of extraordinary circumstances, such as serious personal injury or illness; serious illness, injury, or death of a member of the student’s immediate family; or other exceptional circumstance beyond the student’s control which prevented the student from meeting attendance requirements, the Associate Dean may grant whatever relief the dean deems appropriate under the circumstances.
+Upon proof of extraordinary circumstances, such as serious personal injury or illness; serious illness, injury, or death of a member of the student’s immediate family; or other exceptional circumstance beyond the student’s control which prevented the student from meeting attendance requirements, the Associate Dean for Academic Affairs may grant whatever relief he or she deems appropriate under the circumstances.